itsays-zqc/my-website/docs/test/v2_core/3Boundary.md

 ### 3.2.1 Add mesh

-Add sub mesh to the simulation project with the code below.
+Add sub mesh to the simulation project with the code below (for optical simulation).

 ```python
 add_mesh(